Siddharth-M-S/Movie/README.md

 1. Clone the repo.
 2. Install the dependencies.
-3. Run the app.
+3. Run the page.
-4. Open the app in your browser.
+4. Open the web page in your browser.
 5. Search for a movie.
 6. Click on a movie to see its details.

 ## Code snippets

-Here are some code snippets from the app:
+Here are some code snippets from the page:

 ```html
 <!DOCTYPE html>